A Guide To Schengen Visa Application Philippines

 5. Accommodation Booking: There are travel agencies that can make a hotel reservation for you for a price.
 But why pay when you can have it for free?
 You can easily book accommodation at Booking.com.
 Use their filter options to find the hotels that offer free cancellation and no prepayment.
 Most hotels allow cancellation a few days before your confirmed booking date.
 This way, you don’t have to worry about wasting money in case your visa application was rejected or if for some reason, you can no longer continue with the trip.

 Note: Some hotels will test if your credit card is working by deducting a little amount.
 I used my Paymaya that doesn’t have enough balance.
 The hotels automatically canceled my booking whenever they tried to confirm my card.
 Thus, I had to book a few times until I found hotels that didn’t do card confirmation.
 On which hotels perform this, I cannot say for sure.

 6. Airline Ticket Reservation: Just like your place of accommodation, you don’t have to pay for an actual flight ticket just yet.
 Even the embassies discourage people from doing this until they already have a visa.
 What you need to present is an airline ticket reservation and I got mine from Flightreservationforvisa.com.
 For this, I paid, ₱1,390 ($26.35).

 7. Passport: If your passport is expiring soon, best to renew it before applying for a Schengen visa.
 It should be valid for 3 more months beyond the date of your departure from the Schengen area.
 Let’s say, your flight back home from Europe is in January and your passport is expiring in April, then your passport is no longer valid for Schengen application.
 Also, bring your old passport if there is any.
-In my case,
+Aside from the actual passport, have a photocopy of its first page.

 8. Travel History: One of the proofs that you are a good tourist is your travel history.
 Make a photocopy of all the pages of your passport with stamps and visas.
 If the visa is printed as in the case of an Australian visa, bring a hard copy of it.